The Quantilever MX is the perfect probe to measure extremely weak fields.

 Antiferromagnets have internal magnetic order, but the direction of their microscopic moments alternates between neighboring atomic sites.
 The resulting zero net magnetic moment makes magnetism in antiferromagnets externally invisible.
 This implies that information stored in antiferromagnetic moments cannot be measured by common magnetic probes.

-Using DP-Quant1, images of the magnetic domains at the surface of the antiferromagnetic layer could be recorded.
+Using the Quantilever MX, images of the magnetic domains at the surface of the antiferromagnetic layer could be recorded.
 The high-resolution microscopy data proved essential to back up key assumptions on the magnetic state of the surface.

 New road towards a universal memory